 Prerequisites: Preparation for this module should include a review of:

 - basic knowledge of programming in a high-level language such as R (R will be used for case studies and exercises).
+An introduction to R can be found here.

 - Overview of simulation-based inference; Monte Carlo testing.